 Russell: I just want to learn music.
 My main musical instrument will always be my voice.
 But if I’m going to learn music, I should learn as much about it as I possibly can; I tell this to young people all the time.
 I don’t care what you do.
-If you want to be in the entertainment business, if you’re a singer become a musician.
+If you want to be in the entertainment business w if you’re a singer, then become a musician.
 If you are a musician, then sing.
 Put in as much time as you possibly can to learn every musical genre.
 Learning as much as you can about your craft will only strengthen you in life.

 50BOLD: How does Russell relax during his downtime?

 Russell: On the weekends, my wife Florence and I go to the movies when I’m home.
 We go to restaurants and things like that.
 At the age we are now, there’s not too much partying going on! (laughs)

 50BOLD: How does Florence cope with you being on the road, especially during the earlier years?